 One of the easiest ways to start improving your health is to Take Back Your Butter!
-As the very first step in the 21 Day GET HEALTHIER Challenge, get rid of those butter substitutes and spreads!
+Get rid of those butter substitutes and spreads!
 Butter is a sacred food because it is bursting with nutrition.
 It is full of the fat soluble vitamins A, D, E and K2 and another, little known short chain fatty acid called butyrate that is critical to the health of your colon.

 Butter is a Sacred Food

 As Dr. Price discovered in his travels, which he recorded in Nutrition and Physical Degeneration, butter was held up to be a sacred food.

 Isolated Swiss villagers placed a bowl of butter on their church altars, set a wick in it, and let it burn throughout the year as a sign of divinity in the butter.